AmberWilkie/portfolio/src/articles/tech/set-up-a-new-computer.md

 I started a new job on Monday (it's going awesome, thanks for asking) and that means a brand new, blank-slate Macbook Pro.
 Fortunately, I still have my old work computer (my last job maybe wasn't so wonderful, as I had to bring my own every day...).
 But next time, I'll probably have to turn my new work computer in, so I wanted to create a record of my setup.
 Maybe it's helpful for others too!
 By the way, almost all of these programs are F-R-E-E.

 # The Terminal
 It's absolutely essential to get your terminal set up so you can work efficiently.
-If you are running the default terminal with no adjustments this could save you a *lot* of time and frustration.
+If you are running the default terminal with no adjustments, these tips could save you a *lot* of time and frustration.

 ## iTerm2
 Go on and download [iTerm2](https://iterm2.com/) and then be very pleased with all the features.
 My favorites are: